-Nikoloff worked with the German Hamburg Observatory meridian circle telescope expedition on the Perth 70 catalogue, from 1969 until 1971, before the expedition astronomers returned to Germany that Christmas.
+When the Perth Observatory was relocated from Bickley, Nikoloff’s surveying skills were heavily used to establish the new Observatory in 1965.
+From 1969 to 1971, Nikoloff collaborated with the German Hamburg Observatory meridian circle telescope expedition on the Perth 70 catalogue before the expedition astronomers returned to Germany that Christmas.

-In 1971, with funding by the State Government and negotiations for the loan of the Hamburg telescope, Nikoloff was placed in charge of the newly formed Perth Observatory Meridian Section.
-Dr Nikoloff commenced a new observing program of FK4 and FK4 Supplementary stars that would result in the Perth 75 catalogue of 2,549 stars.
-The catalogue not only extended the well-revered Perth 70 catalogue but provided valuable Southern Hemisphere information for the construction of the new FK5 reference frame sought by the international astronomical community.
+In 1971, the State Government provided funding, and negotiations were made for the loan of the Hamburg telescope.
+Nikoloff was put in charge of the newly formed Perth Observatory Meridian Section and started an observing program of FK4 and FK4 Supplementary stars that would result in the Perth 75 catalogue of 2,549 stars.
+The catalogue not only extended the well-revered Perth 70 catalogue but also provided valuable Southern Hemisphere information for the construction of the new FK5 reference frame sought by the international astronomical community.

-As Government Astronomer, Nikoloff passed on the Meridian Section to Dennis Harwood but kept a keen involvement in the construction of the subsequent Perth 83 meridian catalogue.
-While daily administrative duties kept him busy, Nikoloff continued observing on all the Observatory’s telescopes at night and on weekends.
+When Nikoloff became the Government Astronomer, he handed over the Meridian Section to Dennis Harwood but remained involved in the construction of the subsequent Perth 83 meridian catalogue.
+He also kept himself busy with daily administrative duties and continued to observe on all the Observatory’s telescopes at night and on weekends.

-Unfortunately, Perth was slightly too north to see the occultation, but before there was too much light from the sunrise, Bob Mills and Dr Peter Birch an astronomer at Perth Observatory were able to record the disturbance of the light from the star 5 times and once the Kuiper Airborne Observatory had arrived back in Perth that recording the Perth Observatory took was able to help confirm that Uranus had rings which was a very important discovery as up until that time, astronomers thought only Saturn had rings.
+Although Perth was slightly too far north to witness the occultation, Bob Mills and Dr Peter Birch, an astronomer at Perth Observatory, were able to record the disturbance of the star’s light five times before the Kuiper Airborne Observatory arrived back in Perth.
+The recording that the Perth Observatory took helped confirm that Uranus had rings, which was a significant discovery since, up until that time, astronomers believed only Saturn had rings.

 1984 - 1993

-With the compulsory retirement age still in place, after Dr Iwan Nikoloff retired, Michael Candy became the first Director of the Perth Observatory and he oversaw Perth Observatory play a vital role in the research of the Comet Halley in 1986 as it came back into the inner Solar System to make a pass around the Sun.
-The comet approached the Earth from the north, went behind the Sun, and then reappeared in the southern skies, where it was inaccessible to the northern hemisphere.
+After Dr Iwan Nikoloff’s retirement, Michael Candy became the first Director of the Perth Observatory.
+Candy oversaw the observatory’s vital role in researching Comet Halley in 1986 as it returned to the inner Solar System to orbit the Sun.
+The comet approached the Earth from the north, disappeared behind the Sun, and then reappeared in the southern skies, inaccessible to the northern hemisphere.

-After arriving in Australia 12 May 1969, he commenced at the Perth Observatory as an Astronomer Grade II and in November 1969 took over the running of the Perth Observatory Astrographic telescope from Dr I Nikoloff.
+In 1969, Candy was offered the Director position of the British Astronomical Association, but he declined the offer because he planned to emigrate to Australia that year.
+Upon arriving in Australia on the 12th of May, 1969, he joined the Perth Observatory as an Astronomer Grade II and in November that same year, Candy took over the Perth Observatory Astrographic telescope from Dr Nikoloff.

-It took little time for Candy to position the Perth Observatory at the forefront of southern cometary astrometry but by 1972, the Perth Observatory was 9th in the world in producing cometary positions.
-Not content with this, Candy introduced new photographic glass plate processing practices to increase the limiting magnitude of objects achievable at that time from 14th to 19th.
-The new processes were to see the recovery of five comets and the positioning of the Observatory to 2nd place between 1973 and 1977 and 4th between 1978 and 1984, resulting in him being awarded the prestigious Merlin Medal of the British Astronomical Association in 1975.
-Under his direction, the Perth Observatory discovered over 100 new asteroids as well as contributing a significant number of observations to the Minor Planet Center.
+Candy positioned the Perth Observatory as a leading centre for southern cometary astrometry by 1972, ranking 9th in the world for producing cometary positions.
+He introduced new photographic glass plate processing practices to increase the limiting magnitude of observable objects from the 14th to the 19th.
+The new processes recovered five comets, leading to the Observatory’s 2nd place ranking between 1973 and 1977 and 4th place between 1978 and 1984.
+These achievements earned Candy the prestigious Merlin Medal of the British Astronomical Association in 1975.
+Under his direction, the Perth Observatory discovered over 100 new asteroids and contributed a significant number of observations to the Minor Planet Center.

-Mike continued the first publication of the Perth Observatory on the comet and minor positions, commenced by former Government Astromoner Bertrand Harris, with Communication No. 2, 3, 4 and the last, that of Communication No. 5 in 1986.
+Candy continued the publication of the Perth Observatory’s communication on comets and minor planet positions, initiated by former Government Astronomer Bertrand Harris.
+He published Communication No. 2, 3, 4, and the last, Communication No. 5, in 1986.

-By 1979, his astrometric abilities and contributions were widely acknowledged and he became Vice President of International Astronomical Union, Commission 6, a position he held until 1982 when he was elected President for a 3-year term.
-At the same time, he became a working member of International Astronomical Union Commission 20 until 1988 – Positions and Motions of Minor Planets, Satellites and Comets.
+In 1979, Candy’s astrometric abilities and contributions earned him the Vice President position of the International Astronomical Union, Commission 6, which he held until 1982 when he was elected President for a 3-year term.
+He also became a working member of the International Astronomical Union Commission 20 until 1988 – Positions and Motions of Minor Planets, Satellites, and Comets.

-In 1986, Perth Observatory staff took positions of the comet taken with the Astrographic telescope that were used to fine-tune the positions of the comet for the armada of spacecraft heading for the comet.
+Perth Observatory staff took positions of Comet Halley with the Astrographic telescope in 1986.
+The positions were used to fine-tune the positions of the comet for the armada of spacecraft heading for the comet.
 10% of all Earth-based positions of Comet Halley to get ESA’s Giotto spacecraft to the comet were taken from Perth.
-Astronomers from the University of Maryland in the United States also visited the Observatory to used the Observatory’s telescopes as well as the first digital camera to be used in WA, which they brought with them to study the physics of the comet, with the rotation period of the comet which was confirmed from images taken from the Observatory.
+Astronomers from the University of Maryland in the United States also visited the Observatory to use its telescopes and the first digital camera used in Western Australia to study the physics of the comet.

-To better inform the public about the valuable work that the Observatory carried out, in the late 1980s the staff of Perth Observatory decided to provide night tours again using the Observatory telescopes.
-Within a short time, this program battled to meet public demand.
-In addition, school groups and special interest groups were catered for during the day.
+To better inform the public about the valuable work carried out by the Observatory, its staff provided night tours using the Observatory telescopes in the late 1980s.
+Within a short time, the program had a high demand.
+Additionally, school groups and special interest groups were catered to during the day.

-In the early 1990s, the Lowell telescope was equipped with a special camera and automated making it one of the first telescopes in the southern hemisphere to be.
-By automating the telescope it would enable it to track targets and for the camera operation to be fully computer-controlled.
-This work was undertaken by Observatory staff, and academics from Curtin and Murdoch Universities, and the University of Western Australia.
+In the early 1990s, the Lowell telescope was equipped with a special camera and automation, making it one of the first telescopes in the southern hemisphere to be fully computer-controlled.
+The Observatory staff and academics from Curtin and Murdoch Universities and the University of Western Australia undertook this work.

-Candy was a councillor of the Astronomical Society of Australia from 1988 to 1990, councillor of the Royal Society of Western Australia between 1988 and 1990, and president of the Royal Society of Western Australia in 1989.
+Mike Candy had an illustrious career as a councillor and president of various astronomical societies.
+He served as a councillor of the Astronomical Society of Australia and the Royal Society of Western Australia from 1988 to 1990, and also held the position of president of the Royal Society of Western Australia in 1989.

-With the compulsory retirement age no longer in place, unlike his predecessor, Candy was able to continue working at the Perth Observatory on projects including the eclipsing binary FO Hydra, a comet hunter telescope, a new theory on comet origins and evolution, the analysis of the lost comet Gale, as well as comparison of a South Australian comet discovered in 1979 with that of a comet from 1770.
+Candy’s retirement in 1993 was also compulsory, but he continued his work at the Perth Observatory on several projects.
+These included the study of the eclipsing binary FO Hydra, the development of a comet hunter telescope, and the creation of a new theory on comet origins and evolution.
+He also analyzed the lost comet Gale, and compared a South Australian comet discovered in 1979 with one discovered in 1770.